sdc-china/IDA-doc/_posts/2018-04-02-checkstyle-customize-checkstyle-rules.md

   3. Redeploy the ruleset to your target server e.g. on IBM Cloud.

-  4. Rerun BPM checkstyle asset against an updated sample file **sample-updated.twx** and verify in the final checkstyle report, there is a warning message **The service with the word 'Test' (not case sensitive) in its name**.
+  4. Rerun Workflow checkstyle asset against an updated sample file **sample-updated.twx** and verify in the final checkstyle report, there is a warning message **The service with the word 'Test' (not case sensitive) in its name**.

      ![][checkstyle_custom_rules_step_four]